Galactose-1-phosphate uridyltransferase blood testGalactosemia screen; GALT; Gal-1-PUT

 An abnormal result suggests galactosemia.
 Further tests must be done to confirm the diagnosis.

 If your child has galactosemia, a genetics specialist should be consulted promptly.
-The child should immediately be placed on a no-milk diet.
+The child should be put on a no-milk diet right away.
 This means no breast milk and no animal milk.
 Soy milk and infant soy formulas are generally used as substitutes.

 Other risks associated with having blood drawn are slight but may include: